1976 Delaware gubernatorial election

 The 1976 Delaware gubernatorial election was held on November 2, 1976.
-Republican nominee Pete du Pont defeated incumbent Democratic Governor Sherman W. Tribbitt with 56.86% of the vote.
+Pitting incumbent Democratic Governor Sherman W. Tribbitt Against U.S. Representative Pete du Pont.
+Largely due to the state's unresolved financial problems, du Pont defeated Governor Tribbitt by a landslide margin of 57% to 42%.
+This is the last time that an incumbent governor of Delaware lost re-election.

 Nominations

 From 1972 to 1992 Delaware used a system of “challenge” primaries, in which a candidate for statewide office who received at least 35 percent of the convention vote could challenge the endorsed candidate in a primary.
 No such primaries were held in 1976.